boyter/boyter.org/content/posts/searchcode-is-being-rebooted.md

 By the time you are reading this, searchcode.com's DNS should have been updated to point at a placeholder index.html file I created.

-In short I am shutting down the current iteration of searchcode.com, unless something drastic happens in the next week.
+In short I am shutting down the current iteration of searchcode.com, unless something drastic happens in the next few days.

 The reasons for this... are few, but worth exploring.